katiehrenchir/eecs448-calendar/README.md

 # Calendar
 Class Project: A calendar web app for the 2016-2017 academic year

 The goal of this project is to create a calendar for the 2016-2017 academic year.
-Users are allowed to view the calendar in years, months, weeks, or days.
-Events can also be created and modify as they wish.
+Users are able to view the calendar in years, months, weeks, or days.
+Events can also be created and modified as they wish, with several options available for recurring events.

 ## The Team
 This project was created by [Sharynne Azhar][1], [Erin Coots][2], [Ashli Mosiman][3], and [Parthvi Patel][4].